-The Study in Canada program is open to international students to begin their studies by August 2020 funded by ‘Global Affairs Canada’.
+The Study in Canada Scholarship Program is open to international students to begin their studies or research for the session 2023/2024 funded by ‘Global Affairs Canada’.

 The purpose of the program is to raise opportunities for Canadian post-secondary institutions to attract international students from a diverse range of countries/territories and regions.

 Excellent opportunity to get higher education in Canada with a fully-funded program.